Jesus Rejoices in the Father’s Will

 In the next verse, Jesus tells His disciples, “Blessed are the eyes that see what you see!
 For I tell you that many prophets and kings desired to see what you see, and did not see it, and to hear what you hear, and did not hear it.”
 This reminds us of the silent prayer the Priest prays at the end of liturgy, “Our mouth is filled with gladness and our tongue with joy, for partaking from Your immortal mysteries, O Lord; That which an eye has not seen, nor ear heard, neither have entered into the heart of man, the things which You, O God, have prepared for them that love Your holy name, and have revealed unto the little children of Your holy church.”
 One of the greatest mysteries God has given us is His immortal mysteries, His body and blood.
 Through the mystery of the Eucharist, we become blessed like the Apostles.
 St. Cyril says we possess these things that the Apostles saw and heard.
 He says, “We have heard his wonderful teaching.
 He has given us the knowledge of God the Father, and He has shown Him to us in His own nature”.

 The last part of this Sunday’s gospel summarizes our faith succinctly.
-The first commandment is to love God with all your being, and it’s only once you fulfill this commandment that can you complete the second commandment, loving your neighbor.
-Some may argue that it’s possible to love our neighbors without loving God, but the Greek text emphasizes agape love, the selfless and sacrificial love that extends even to our enemies, as mentioned in Matthew 5:44.
+The first commandment is to love God with all your being, and it’s only once you fulfill this commandment you can complete the second commandment, loving your neighbor.
+Some may argue that it’s possible to love our neighbors without loving God.
+Still, the Greek text emphasizes agape love, the selfless and sacrificial love that extends even to our enemies, as mentioned in Matthew 5:44.
 This type of love can only be genuinely attained through love for God, as it is motivated by selflessness, impartiality and, most importantly, originates from God Himself.
 In 1 John 4, we read that agape love is sourced in God.
 If we love, we have been born of God and know Him (1 Jn 4:7).
 St John goes on to say that “if God so loved us, we also ought to love one another.”
 (1 Jn 4:11).
-It’s evident then that in order to love not just our neighbors but also our enemies, we should be as little children, single-heartedly devoted to God.
+It’s evident then that to love not just our neighbors but also our enemies, we should be as little children, single-heartedly devoted to God.

 May God grant us eyes and ears receptive to His presence and understanding of His boundless love.